adamtow/cronios/documentation.md

 <span id="overview" class="section-header"></span>
 ## From Manual to Automated Shortcuts
 Shortcuts are a fantastic addition to iOS 12, allowing you a quick way to automate tasks with your apps.
 Unfortunately, the only way till now to run a shortcut was by performing a manual action:

-- Tap on a shortcut in the Shortcuts app
+- Tap on a shortcut in the Shortcuts app.
-- Say a voice command to Siri
+- Say a voice command to Siri.
-- Choose a shortcut from the Share Sheet
+- Choose a shortcut from the Share Sheet.
 - Tap on a shortcut that was added to the iOS Home Screen.
 - Tap on a link from a notification banner or in a third-party application.